Siya786/siya786.github.io/README.md

 | DATE | RESOURCE PERSON | TOPIC |
 | --- | --- | --- |
 | 11-07-2024 | Dr. Arwind Dhingra | Systematic Training And Education Programme |
+### Sir delivered some valuable words and their role in one's life by listing all the following  details:- ###